Exploring Cybersecurity, Photography, Technology, and Nature

-Griggstown Lock on the Delaware & Raritan Canal is about one kilometre south of the Griggstown Causeway and about 7.4 km, a 10-minute drive, from my home in Skillman.
+Griggstown Lock on the Delaware & Raritan Canal is about one kilometre south of the Griggstown Causeway and about 7.4 km, a 10-minute drive from my home in Skillman.
 The Kingston Lock is approximately 7.4km to the south.
-The Millstone River runs more or less parallel to the D&R Canal, with many more twist and turns along the way.
+The Millstone River runs more or less parallel to the D&R Canal, with many more twists and turns along the way.
 I captured this set of images with my Fujifilm X-T2 + Soligor 35mm f/2.8 Wide-Auto M42 vintage lens, a recent purchase, using an in-camera Kodachrome II film simulation recipe.
 Except for perspective correction, all of the images are otherwise untouched straight-out-of-camera.

-Points in Griggstown or Princeton offer canoe rides along the water-route.
-During heavy rains parts of the trail become impassable from floods.
+Points in Griggstown or Princeton offer canoe rides along the water route.
+During heavy rains, parts of the trail become impassable from floods.
 Flooding effectively cuts me off from areas of New Jersey to my east and north, especially if the Millstone River is also flooded.

 This is a second entry for Frank Jansen's <a href="https://dutchgoesthephoto.net/2019/08/13/tuesday-photo-challenge-lock/ class="u-in-reply-to">Tuesday Photo Challenge - Lock.